Communist state: Development

-During the 20th century, the world's first constitutionally communist state was in Russia at the end of 1917.
+During the 20th century, the world's first constitutionally communist state was Soviet Russia at the end of 1917.
 In 1922, it joined other former territories of the empire to become the Soviet Union.
 After World War II, the Soviet Army occupied much of Eastern Europe and helped bring the existing communist parties to power in those countries.
 Originally, the communist states in Eastern Europe were allied with the Soviet Union.
 Yugoslavia would declare itself non-aligned, and Albania later took a different path.
 After a war against Japanese occupation and a civil war resulting in a Communist victory, the People's Republic of China was established in 1949.
 Communist states were also established in Cambodia, Cuba, Laos, North Korea, and Vietnam.
-In 1989, the communist states in Eastern Europe collapsed after the Iron Curtain broke as a result of the Pan-European Picnic, under public pressure during a wave of mostly non-violent movements as part of the Revolutions of 1989 which led to the dissolution of the Soviet Union in 1991.
+In 1989, the communist states in Eastern Europe collapsed after the Iron Curtain broke under public pressure during a wave of mostly non-violent movements as part of the Revolutions of 1989 which led to the dissolution of the Soviet Union in 1991.
 China's socio-economic structure has been referred to as "nationalistic state capitalism" and the Eastern Bloc (Eastern Europe and the Third World) as "bureaucratic-authoritarian systems."

-Today, the existing communist states in the world are in China, Cuba, Laos, Vietnam, and North Korea (DPRK).
-These communist states often do not claim to have achieved socialism or communism in their countries but to be building and working toward the establishment of socialism in their countries.
-The preamble to the Socialist Republic of Vietnam's Constitution states that Vietnam only entered a transition stage between capitalism and socialism after the country was re-unified under the communist party in 1976 and the 1992 Constitution of the Republic of Cuba states that the role of the communist party is to "guide the common effort toward the goals and construction of socialism."
-The DPRK's constitution outlines a socialist economy and the ruling Workers' Party of Korea remains ideologically committed to communism.